Skip to main content

 Do childcare workers get good life insurance rates?

-If you've seen a doctor about back pain, you need to disclose it.
-Back injuries from lifting are common in childcare.
-Provide details about when it started, treatment, and how it affects you now.
-Different insurers handle back conditions differently, so comparing helps.
+Yes.
+If you have seen a doctor about back pain, it needs to be disclosed.
+Lifting injuries are among the most common in childcare, so insurers expect to see them.
+Give details about when it started, any treatment, and how it affects you now.
+Different insurers handle back conditions differently, so comparing across the panel can make a real difference to your terms.

-Yes, if you've sought treatment for burnout, anxiety, depression, or any mental health condition, it must be disclosed.
+Yes.
+If you have sought treatment for burnout, anxiety, depression, or any mental health condition, it must be disclosed.
 Childcare is emotionally demanding and insurers understand that.
-Being upfront helps protect your claim if you ever need to make one.
+Being upfront protects your ability to claim later.
+Insurers assess these histories differently, so an older, resolved episode may be viewed more favourably by some insurers than others.

-Life insurance premiums depend on your age, health, and how much cover you need, not your income.
-Many childcare workers find that a basic level of cover is more affordable than they expect.
-Even a modest amount of cover can make a real difference for your family.
-We can show you quotes at different cover levels.
+Often, yes.
+Life insurance premiums depend on your age, health, and how much cover you choose, not on your income.
+Many childcare workers find a basic level of cover is more affordable than they expect, and even a modest amount can make a real difference for your family.
+We can show you quotes at different cover levels so you can find one that fits your budget.

 What is the difference between qualified and unqualified childcare ratings?